quicwg/base-drafts/draft-ietf-quic-transport.md

 Initial packet MUST set the Source Connection ID to new value of at least 8 octets in length.
 This allows clients to distinguish between Retry packets when the server sends multiple rounds of Retry packets.
 A server that will not send additional Retry packets can set the Source Connection ID to any value.
+A client MUST ignore a Retry that contains an ODCIL field with a value less than 8 or greater than 18.

 ## Cryptographic Handshake Packets {#handshake-packets}